-Although the new Ball Watch Engineer Hydrocarbon Hunley Automatic Diver (Ref.
+Although the 2014 Ball Engineer Hydrocarbon Hunley Diver (Ref.
 PM2096B-S1J-BK) still features that “polarizing” patented crown guard system as previous iterations of the watch, it is still one of the most elegant members of the growing family.
-As refined as a diving watch can be, it is also not really expensive sporting a price tag around $1000 lower than that of an IWC Aquatimer.
+As refined as a diving tool can be, it is also not expensive sporting a price tag around $1000 lower than that of an IWC Aquatimer.

 Compared to their previous models, the Hydrocarbon Hunley definitely looks like an improvement.
-While there is still clear family resemblance between the new watch and, say, the last year’s Hydrocarbon Spacemaster Captain Poindexter, the Hunley features a more elaborate design.
+There is still a family resemblance between the new watch and, say, the last year’s Hydrocarbon Spacemaster Captain Poindexter.
+Yet, the PM2096B-S1J-BK features a more elaborate design.

-This not only gives the extra-wide hour and minute hands more visual space to breathe, but also allows to place the simple calendar display, as well as a miniature power reserve indicator in the lower part of the dial without interfering with other elements of the timekeeper’s face.
+This not only gives the extra-wide hour and minute hands more visual space to breathe but also allows to place the simple calendar display, as well as a miniature power reserve indicator in the lower part of the dial.
+This is done without interfering with other elements of the timekeeper’s face.

-All in all, the watch makes a very good impression (to my taste, it would almost perfect if not that uncomfortably protruding crown guard) and I could only recommend one for an enthusiast.
-Just don’t expect it to be a collectable piece just because its production number is limited.
+All in all, the watch makes a good impression (to my taste, it would be almost perfect if not that uncomfortably protruding crown guard) and I could only recommend one for an enthusiast.
+Just don’t expect it to be a collectible piece just because its production number is limited.

 Photos: Ball Watches